RyanGhimirey/IT-HelpDesk-Lab/tickets/ticket-004-network-intermittent-floor-2/writeup.md

 - Initiated a reboot of the affected Floor 2 switch to restore normal operation

 ## Resolution
-- Successfully rebooted the Floor 2 switch
-- Verified that the switch returned to an online status
+- Successfully restored the Floor 2 switch to an online state
-- Confirmed that network connectivity was stable for affected users
+- Verified that network connectivity stabilized for affected users
-- Communicated with the user to confirm the issue was fully resolved
+- Confirmed with the user that the issue was fully resolved

 ## Business Impact
 Restored stable network connectivity for an entire floor, preventing disruptions to meetings, cloud-based work, and overall productivity.